 Growing Up Years

 T. Boone Pickens was born in Holdenville, OK, a tiny town southeast of Oklahoma City with a rich agricultural history.
-His father, Thomas Boone Pickens, worked as a landman, getting landowners to sell mineral rights and negotiating oil contracts for a living.
 It’s no surprise that T. Boone’s early introduction to the oil industry later spurred him to graduate from OSU with a degree in geology.
 From a young age, Boone demonstrated a knack for enterprise, nearly quintupling a newspaper route he started doing as a 12-year-old through a series of route “acquisitions”.
 His sharp business acumen as a youngster would benefit him well as he pursued his oil interests as an adult.

 Life on the Rig

 His first three years after college, Boone put his degree to use working for Phillips Petroleum, then spent another two years working as a wildcatter drilling exploratory oil wells.
 With practical experience under his belt, Boone decided to strike out on his own, founding the company that would become Mesa Petroleum.
-Employing the same business prowess he exhibited as a child with his paper route, Boone would go on to build Mesa Petroleum into one of the largest independent oil companies in the world through a series of acquisitions and hard-driving deals.
 In 1985, Boone became a household name after being featured on the cover of Time Magazine, with an article spotlighting his business success in the takeover game.
 As the decades passed, his fame and wealth continued to grow, and today, at the age of 88, Mr. Pickens is worth over a billion dollars.

 Mr. Pickens doesn’t take his position of power and wealth without humility, and has committed his more recent years to philanthropic work.
 Of the nearly $700 million he has given to charitable causes, $500 million has gone to bolster both academics and athletics programs at his beloved alma mater, which is why both the School of Geology and the OSU football stadium bear his name.
 He also offered to manage the investment of his donations, fee free, through his own investment management company, saving the school considerable money in fees.